-These African animals are the world's tallest mammals.
+We bet you already knew that these African animals are the world's tallest mammals.

 This is where they will find food trees for them to browse.

-Giraffes use grasslands only for traveling.
+They use grasslands only for traveling.

 If fresh green food is available they do not need water.